sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

 ![](./survey.png)
 ``` -->

-This project was co-created with [/r/SlowTV](https://www.reddit.com/r/SlowTV/), the Reddit Slow TV community, where we understood the whys and hows of those users.
-I [posted a survey](https://www.reddit.com/r/SlowTV/comments/iuuwoo/help_me_design_a_slow_tv_app/g5nfv64/?context=3) asking people to help me build this app and got a very nice engagement.
+This project was co-created with [the Reddit Slow TV community](https://www.reddit.com/r/SlowTV/), where we understood the whys and hows of those users.
+We [posted a survey](https://www.reddit.com/r/SlowTV/comments/iuuwoo/help_me_design_a_slow_tv_app/g5nfv64/?context=3) asking people to help me build this app and got a very nice engagement.
 Some of the things we wanted to find out were:
 * Why, when and how do people watch Slow TV content?
 * What kind of experience or features people miss from the current websites where they get their content?
 * What makes for good Slow TV content?